ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - a - Functions Advanced.md

     // Iteration 1:
     //
     // - Create the functions below:
-    //   1. wakeUp()  --> use a function statement
+    //   1. wakeUp(): use a function statement
-    //   2. prepareCoffee() --> use a function expression
+    //   2. prepareCoffee(): use a function expression
-    //   3. drinkCoffee() --> use an arrow function expression
+    //   3. drinkCoffee(): use an arrow function expression
     //
     // - Each function will just print a message on the console
     // (eg. "Good morning", "Coffee is ready", "Drinking coffee"